Vices & Virtues: Uses in media

 The song "Ready to Go (Get Me Out of My Mind)" was used as the end credit song for the 2011 film The Smurfs.
 It is also featured in three Diet Coke commercials in 2011, a commercial for Sky TV in the UK, a commercial promoting Universal Studios, and commercials for the 20th season of The Amazing Race.
 It has been used in The Block in Australia.

 Track listing

+All tracks are written by Brendon Urie, Spencer Smith, and John Feldmann, except where noted.

 Personnel

 Credits for Vices & Virtues adapted from Allmusic.